Python API

 Custom processing routines

-To go beyond the included capabilities of LiberTEM, you can implement your own using User-defined functions (UDFs).
+To go beyond the included capabilities of LiberTEM, you can implement your own analyses using User-defined functions (UDFs).
+UDFs are dataset-agnostic and benefit from the same parallelisation as the built-ins tools.

 Executors